-The Excluded Parties List System (EPLS) is a government database that lists people, vendors, and suppliers prohibited from receiving federal assistance, contracts, or subcontracts from the U.S. government.
+The Excluded Parties List System (EPLS) is a list of people, vendors, and suppliers prohibited from receiving federal assistance, contracts, or subcontracts from the U.S. government.
 The EPLS is maintained by the General Services Administration (GSA), a federal agency.

-Healthcare entities who hire or contract with a federal agency are expected to verify the agency against the excluded parties list.
+Healthcare entities who hire or contract with a federal agency must check the agency against the EPLS.
 The EPLS is also used by some law and regulation agencies, financial institutions, and government offices.

 SAM.gov: The EPLS Replacement

-A 2009 report on the EPLS discovered that some agencies on the excluded parties list exploited weaknesses in the EPLS system in order to continue to receive contracts.
-This report, along with a government effort to reform acquisition processes, led to the launch of System for Award Management in 2012.
-SAM.gov consolidated several government contracting systems, including EPLS.
+A 2009 report on the EPLS discovered that some excluded agencies found weaknesses in the EPLS system and used them to continue to receive contracts.
+This report, bolstered by a government effort to reform acquisition processes beginning in 1993, led to the launch of System for Award Management in 2012.
+SAM.gov consolidated several government contracting systems, including EPLS, Fedreg (Federal Agency Registration), CCR (Central Contractor Registration), and ORCA (Online Representations and Certifications Application).
 The EPLS now resides within SAM.gov.
 Although there are some changes to codes within the system, the information in the database is the same.

 Before entering a contract, healthcare entities should verify the vendor against SAM.gov.
-This is necessary because excluded parties are prohibited from receiving federal compensation, so your healthcare entity will not be compensated if you hire an excluded practitioner to provide services.
-You may face additional penalties for contracting with an excluded party.
+If you hire an excluded practitioner to provide services, your healthcare entity will not be compensated because excluded parties are prohibited from receiving federal compensation.
+The government may also administer additional penalties for contracting with an excluded party.

-Even if you’re already checking vendors against the OIG-administered List of Excluded Individuals and Entities (LEIE), you should also check SAM.gov monthly.
-The LEIE only contains exclusionary actions taken by OIG, whereas SAM.gov contains information about actions taken by various other federal agencies that may not appear on the LEIE.
+Even if you’re already checking vendors against the OIG-administered List of Excluded Individuals and Entities (LEIE), you should also check SAM.gov regularly for new information about your vendors.
+The LEIE only contains exclusionary actions taken by OIG, whereas SAM.gov contains information about other actions taken by various other federal agencies that may not appear on the LEIE.
 These records include: